Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

-In the third category, pixel-based reconfigurable antennas (PRAs) can also implement FAS \cite{PRA-FAS}.
-The PRA employs sub-wavelength metallic pixels interconnected via RF switches, enabling dynamic control of current distribution and thus radiation patterns.
-Through optimized design, its reconfigurable states can emulate spatial correlations of FAS, such as the Bessel function, effectively emulating FAS behavior.
-For instance, the PRA in \cite{PRA-FAS} emulates a FAS with $W=0.5$ and $N=12$.
-With microsecond switching and high port density, PRAs fully release the spatial diversity of FAS, and recent studies have explored their applications in communication systems \cite{PRA_est,REMAA}.
-However, scalability is limited by the $\lambda/2$ antenna size, which constrains achievable $W$ values, while the nonlinearity of PIN diodes restricts PRAs to low power level cases ($<$ 15 dBm) \cite{pixel0}, preventing their deployments at the transmitter (Tx).
+In the third category, pixel-based reconfigurable antennas (PRAs) can also emulate physical movement in FAS \cite{PRA-FAS}.
+The PRA employs sub-wavelength metallic pixels interconnected by RF switches, enabling dynamic control of the current distribution and thus radiation patterns.
+Through optimized pixel connections, PRA states can generate the desired FAS spatial correlation, including the Bessel function result obtained from Clarke's model, effectively emulating movement.
+With microsecond switching speed and high port density, PRAs fully release the spatial diversity of FAS, and recent studies have explored their applications in communication systems \cite{PRA_est,REMAA,PRA_iotj}.
+However, the scalability of PRAs is limited by the $\lambda/2$ antenna size, which constrains achievable $W$ values.
+The non-linearity of PIN diodes also restricts PRAs to low power levels ($<$15 dBm) \cite{pixel0}, preventing their deployments at the transmitter (Tx).

-To address the challenges above, a fourth category of FAS based on beamforming networks (BFNs) offers a new possibility.
-By switching the BFN states, the BFN can combine a set of orthogonal radiation patterns that mimic the fine antenna position requirement in FAS, while maintaining $\mu \text{s}$ switching speed.
-In addition, the BFN can be positioned ahead of power amplifiers (PAs), in order to keep the reconfigurable devices, including PIN diodes or varactors \cite{BFN1,BFN2,BFN3,BFN4}, within their linear operating region.
+To address the challenges described, an FAS based on beamforming networks (BFNs) offers a new possibility.
+Switching BFN states allows the combining of the orthogonal radiation components with specific ratios to control pattern correlation, mimicking FAS movement while maintaining $\mu \text{s}$ switching speed.
+In addition, the BFN can be positioned ahead of amplifiers to keep reconfigurable devices, including PIN diodes or varactors \cite{BFN1,BFN2,BFN3,BFN4,BFN5}, within their linear operating region.
 This eliminates nonlinear distortion, and permits Tx-side deployment.
 Moreover, the BFN is scalable, thus it can achieve large FAS size $W$, breaking the size limitation of PRA-FAS.

-In this paper, a pixel-based reconfigurable beamforming network (PRBFN) is proposed for FAS applications, referred to as PRBFN-FAS.
-Its design methodology, measurements, and experiments are described.
-The key novelties and distinctive features can be summarized as follows.
+In this paper, a pixel-based reconfigurable beamforming network (PRBFN) is proposed for FAS applications in Fig. \ref{FAS_Core}.
+When combined with the FAS, we denote it as an PRBFN-FAS.
+The key novelties and distinctive features are summarized in the following.